qwiklabs-04/horizon-sdv/docs/workloads/android/environment/cf_instance_template.md

 ### `MACHINE_TYPE`

-The machine type to be used for the VM instance, default is `n1-standard-64`.
+The machine type to be used for the VM instance.
+For x86, the default is `n1-standard-64`.
+Whereas ARM64 currently only `c4a-highmem-96-metal` is available.

 ### `BOOT_DISK_SIZE`

 A boot disk is required to create the instance, therefore define the size of disk required.

+### `BOOT_DISK_TYPE`

+Define the Boot disk type.
+Typically:
+- x86_64: `pd-balanced`
+- ARM64: `hyperdisk-balanced`

 ### `MAX_RUN_DURATION`